Tenant eviction – a complete guide for residential landlords

 Contact us to get started

-Another option available to residential landlords is by serving a Section 8 eviction notice.
-In this section our experienced tenant eviction solicitors cover off tips about when residential landlords may use this service.
+Another option available to residential landlords is serving a Section 8 eviction notice.
+In this section, our experienced tenant eviction solicitors provide guidance on this process.

 Section 8 eviction notice

-- Flexibility of landlord obligations – If you have not complied with all of your landlord obligations, a Section 8 notice may still allow you to issue a notice to evict tenants from your rental property, despite your breaches.
+• Flexibility of landlord obligations – If you have not complied with all of your landlord obligations, a Section 8 notice may still allow you to issue a notice to evict tenants from your rental property.
 However, you should be aware that these breaches can carry penalties which may be offset against funds claimed from your tenant.
+Our specialist lawyers can advise you on this.

-- Settlement – With this type of notice you may be able to reach a settlement on any breaches caused by your tenant outside of court.
-This could make the process a lot cheaper and less stressful for both the landlord and the tenant.
+• Settlement – With this type of notice we may be able to assist you on reaching a settlement with your tenant outside of court.
+This could make the process far less expensive and less stressful – for both the landlord and the tenant.

 What are the disadvantages?

-- Cost – A Section 8 application is much more detailed than a Section 21 application.
-It typically needs witness evidence and other documentation prepared, and a court hearing is almost always required.
-These factors tend to mean that evicting tenants to recover your property is often a more expensive route through a Section 8 process compared with a Section 21 application.
+• Cost – A Section 8 application typically needs witness evidence and other documentation prepared, and a court hearing is almost always required.
+These factors tend to mean that evicting tenants to recover your property is often a more expensive route through Section 8 compared with Section 21.

 With any Section 8 notice we would discuss the grounds of your claim and the relevant notice periods to ensure that you have the best prospects of success.
-We will take the following steps to recover possession of your property under Section 8 and can help you with all or various stages depending on your need:
+We will take the following steps to recover possession of your property under Section 8 and can help you with each stage of the process:

 Step 1: Review of documents and advice on complying with your landlord obligations